dgaydukov/cert-aws/sa/files/sa.md

     * you don't need to give permission to aws key, only for SM. compare with PS, where in order to encrypt/decrypt you have to give kms permission to calling service
     * rotation is out-of-the-boxy, yet for PS you can create custom lambda and call it with CloudWatch
     * compare to PS it doesn't have change history
+    * [size limit 64KB](https://docs.aws.amazon.com/secretsmanager/latest/userguide/reference_limits.html) compare to 4/8KB for PS
+    * when you delete it you can schedule deletion time 7-30 days, so if you accidentally delete it you can restore.
+PS delete immediately and forever.

 ### Database services
 ###### RDS